MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 ## Receive notifications when the app is in the background

-You'll receive desktop notifications when the Omnichannel for Dynamics 365 Customer Service app isn't in focus.
+You'll receive desktop notifications when the Omnichannel for Customer Service app isn't in focus.
 The desktop notification helps ensure that you won't miss any conversation requests.
-Some scenarios where the app isn't in focus can include:
+Some scenarios where the app isn't in focus include:

 - You've minimized the app.
 - You're working in another browser window.